KritarthJhala/Web-dev-assignments/README.md

 I used semantic HTML tags to organize everything clearly:

-The Header has the title and a navigation bar (<nav>).
+The Header has the title and a navigation bar ("<nav>").

-The Main content is split into different sections (<section>):
+The Main content is split into different sections ("<section>"):

 About Me: My bio and profile picture.

-Technical Proficiency: A table listing my skills, like Python (Advanced).
+Technical Proficiency: A table listing my skills

-Projects: Details on things I've built, like the Student Registration System (Python + SQL).
+Projects: Details on projects I've built.

 Contact Me: Includes a working contact form.